 2.2.
 Experimental Procedure

 2.2.1.
-Experiment I:
+Experiment I: Development of Fall armyworm in lab conditions

 Larval developmental stages of FAW on different host plants (maize, cowpea, amaranthus and sweet potato) were determined following the protocols of Odeyemi et al., (2021) with modifications.
 Laboratory experiment was carried out under regulated conditions (25 ± 300C, 60 ± 10% RH, and a photoperiod of 12 hours) with 4 treatments viz maize, cowpea, amaranthus and sweet potato arranged in completely randomized design (CRD).

 Larvae were cultured in laboratory conditions, exclusively fed maize leaves throughout their development to adult stage.
 The adult of fall armyworm was released inside enclosed screened cage In a density of 5 pairs (5 male and 5 female) so that they can lay egg in maize leaf.
 They were fed cotton soaked in 10% aqueous sugar solution.
 Egg clusters (containing 100 - 150 eggs each) deposited within 60 hours post-moth release were systematically collected in batches.
 Each batch was incubated separately in a small plastic jar covered at a top with a muslin cloth and held in place by a cap.
 The eggs produced were observed daily until enclosion (incubated for 4-6 days until reaching the blackhead developmental stage, after which they hatched into neonate larvae).
 The newly enclosed first-instar caterpillars of the same age was grouped into 4, fed respectively with leaves of maize, cowpea, amaranthus and potato on a daily basis.
 5 larvae of the same age was selected from each group (replicate) daily until pubation.
-The larvae was preserved in sample bottles containing 70% ethanol and 30% water and this continued until the larva began to pupate.
+The larvae was preserved in sample bottles hcontaining 70% ethanol and 30% water and this continued until the larva began to pupate.

 2.2.2.
 Experiment II: Effect of S. frugiperda on four annual crops